liamedeiros/ehtplot/README.md

-visible, the font sizes of labels and tickmarks should match the caption font size, etc; finally, important plots also go into talks, where larger fonts and wider lines are usually preferred; in addition, slides come with different theme---dark and light backgrounds---which may require changing the color theme in a plot.
+visible, the font sizes of labels and tickmarks should match the caption font size, etc; finally, important plots also go into talks, where larger fonts and wider lines are usually preferred; in addition, slides come with different theme&mdash;dark and light backgrounds&mdash;which may require changing the color theme in a plot.
 In order to make creating these multi-style-multi-destination figures easy, `ehtplot` is theme based (see the documentation in "ehtplot/theme.py").
 After creating a plot, its presentation and rendering depend on the user selected targeted outputs.